 - 3/4 cup gluten free beef broth , 177mls – use water or compliant broth for whole30

-Start by seasoning the ground beef well with salt and pepper, then mix in the baking soda and let it sit for 20 minutes (please read the paragraph in the post for details on adding baking soda)
+Start by seasoning the ground beef well with 1/2 tsp salt and 1/2 tsp black pepper.
+Then mix the baking soda with 1 tbsp water and mix into the crumbled ground beef and let it sit for 15 minutes (see note 1)

 Add the chopped onions to a large pan or Dutch Oven and saute in a little oil for about 3-5 minutes until translucent, then remove the onions and set aside.